OpenTree-Education/rhizone-lms/website/README.md

-# OpenTree Education Website
+# `website`

 This site is built on [Gatsby](https://www.gatsbyjs.com/).

 ## Getting Started

-Run `yarn install` and you're good to go!

-Run `yarn develop` to start the dev server.
+1. Ensure you are using the right version of Node and Yarn.
+If you have `nvm`, run `nvm use`.
+To install Yarn globally for the current managed version of Node, run `npm install --global yarn`.
+2. Install project dependencies with `yarn install`.
+3. Run the development server with `yarn develop`.
+4. If needed, update any environment variables related to this project in the shared `.env` file one directory above this one.

-Run `yarn build && yarn serve` to run the production build locally.
+5. To run the production build locally, run `yarn build && yarn serve`.

 ## Read the docs and experiment